hakutsuru/bthe/README.md

 Walking a tree is recursive by nature, but easy to reason about...
 I thought following each branch out to a leaf, then backtracking to the next branch *while discarding leaves* could minimize resource consumption.

-(One fun idea was the possibility of spawning threads to follow new branches, with the caveat that this would introduce thread pool management -- as there are far too many branches to be managed in parallel as the number of disk grows.)
+(One interesting idea is spawning threads to follow new branches, with the caveat that this would introduce thread pool management -- as there are far too many branches to be managed in parallel as the number of disk grows.)

 Minimizing the data for each node may seem like an vital optimization, but actually, there is a critical problem with any recursive solution... limitations on stack memory [see *Issues*].
-I doubly linked the tree to ease navigation, and stored history in nodes to avoid walking the entire tree.
+I doubly linked the tree to ease navigation, and stored history in nodes to avoid redundantly walking the tree.
 Even if node instance data could be minimized, permutations grow exponentially with the number of disks, so stack limitations would be exceeded.

 The tree solution was instructive and fun.
 A significant benefit of this solution is that it makes me much more confident about trying an iterative approach (which should yield complete results for more complex puzzles and allow interesting experiments with garbage collection).